44 Top Wildlife Parks And Reserves In Africa

 Ivory Coast

 The Ivory Coast’s lush rainforests and protected areas, such as the Tai National Park and Comoe National Park, harbor a wealth of biodiversity.
-Visitors can enjoy a variety of wildlife encounters, including primates, elephants, and rare bird species, making this West African country a fascinating destination for nature lovers.
+The country has primates, elephants, and rare bird species.

 The Biosphere Reserve of Taï National Park